 Car dealers, even those blessed few that run their own show such as Tesla, routinely pay fees out the yin-yang to a very small cabal of conglomerates.
 Forget one simple inflated bogus fee.
-When you buy or sell cars for a living, the fees never stop because the billion dollar businesses you pay fees to are mostly protected from any real pricing competition.
+When you buy or sell cars for a living the fees never stop because the billion dollar businesses you pay fees to are fiercely protected from any real price competition.

-The annual wholesale car market of over 9 million used vehicles has only a few strong competitors on a national level, and these companies have a chorus line of fees that would make a Broadway banker belt out showtunes: buy fees, sale fees, registration fees, internet fees, consignment fees, no-sale fees.
-Whatever you do or don’t do as a dealer, there’s usually a fee or two for it.
+The annual wholesale car market of over 9 million used vehicles has only a few strong competitors on a national level, and these companies have a chorus line of fees that would make even a tone deaf Broadway banker belt out showtunes: buy fees, sale fees, registration fees, internet fees, consignment fees, no-sale fees.
+Whatever you do or don’t do as a dealer there’s usually a fee or two for it.

 This fee culture is passed down from the dealers directly to you, the retail customer, Chances are if your car is ever leased, traded-in, repossessed or totaled, it will be sent to a dealer auction where the competition is restricted to a licensed few who have paid big money for access to a heavily protected wholesale car market.

 One company in particular handles a large volume of roadworthy cars, from 20 year old trade-ins to 2 month old Bentleys, along with those that are worth more dead than alive – KAR Auctions Inc. Yes, it really is spelled with a K as in, ‘Ka-Ching!’.